 GHC’s Dual Enrollment program is specifically designed to provide high school students with access to a number of opportunities for enhancing their high school curriculum and earn course credit for both high school and college at the same time, with no or little cost for approved courses.
 Applicants meeting the admission requirements can take classes during the fall, spring, and/or summer semesters.
 Course tuition/fees for approved courses are paid for by the Georgia Student Finance Commission Dual Enrollment Scholarship.
 Students are responsible for any course related fees, such as science lab fees, as well as tuition/fees for any unfunded classes.
 Required course materials (textbooks, access codes, etc.) for approved courses are provided/loaned by GHC to students.

 Please note that gaining admission into the Dual Enrollment Program does not guarantee funding or class eligibility.

-- Must be a GA high school student attending a public or private high school (or a homeschool program).
+- Must be a high school student attending a public or private high school or homeschool program.

 - Be in or going into the 10th, 11th, or 12th grade for the term applying for.

 - 9th grade students are not eligible to participate.